sojith/autonomous-car/README.md

 ## Summary
 The project can be split into the following component, which are integrated at the end
-1. Hack the remote of the car, and replace its manual switch with a Bipolar transitor (basically transistor as a swtich).
-There'd be a transistor switch each for front, back, left and right
+1. Hack the remote of the car, and replace its manual switch with a Bipolar transitor (basically transistor as a switch, BJT switches).
+There'd be a BJT switch each for front, back, left and right
-2. Code ESP32 such that it can control the transistor switches mentioned earlier.
-4 pins from ESP32 connected to 4 transistor switches; +3V/GND from ESP32 connected to the remotes +/- battery terminals
+2. Code ESP32 such that it can control the BJT switches I mentioned earlier.
+4 pins from ESP32 connected to 4 BJT switches; +3V/GND from ESP32 connected to the remotes +/- battery terminals
 3. Also, code ESP32 to host a webserver(an http endpoint).
 The requests coming to the http endpoint will contain the instructions to control the RC car (front, back, left, right and duration)
 4. The ComputerVision code which - uses a camera to locate your car/target; calculates the movements required by the car to reach the target; and then sends adequate requests to ESP32 webserver

 TL;DR .
 Hack the remote with ESP32.
 Algorithm to determine the position of the car, and decide its movement.
-Algorithm, coded in python.
+Algorithm then coded in python.
 Uses OpenCV and basic maths (coordinate geometry)

 ## In Detail